September 20, 2021

 The Festival has been held continuously since 1949 except for one year during the 1970's energy crisis when the residents of Winterhaven voted to stay dark.

-This will be the 65th year for the Winterhaven Festival of Lights – one of the longest running festivals of its kind in the country.
+This year would have been the 72nd year for the Winterhaven Festival of Lights – one of the longest running festivals of its kind in the country.

 The Festival of Lights celebrates the holiday season in Tucson and is visited by hundreds of thousands of people from all over southern Arizona.
 Moreover, the Festival is one the most important events for the Community Food Bank in Tucson.
-In 2013, over $18,000 and 43,336 pounds of food were donated to the Food Bank through the Festival.
+In 2019, $22,015 and 46,474 pounds of food were donated to the Food Bank through the Festival.